Ecommerce Shipping Guide

 At its most basic, freight shipping is the transportation of cargo across the globe via air, land, or sea.
 Any shipment that is larger than 30 in x 30 in x 30 in or weighs over 150 pounds is considered freight.

-Ecommerce businesses use freight shipping to receive inventory from their manufacturer and send product to fulfillment centers or distributors.
+Ecommerce businesses use freight shipping to receive inventory from their manufacturer and send product to fulfilment centres or distributors.

 Ecommerce shipping costs